 The duration of the trek includes mounting the horses and necessary riding instructions before heading out on the trail (doesn't apply to "Minisafaris").
 This usually takes around 5 to 15 minutes.
 Accepted payment methods are cash, debit- and credit cards (Visa, MasterCard), Smartum credit and -tickets, Edenred's Ticket cards and Virike tickets, ePassi and Eazybreak.
-Invoicing afterwards is possible for businesses.

 Safety and restrictions